MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 - Surface Finish: ENIG
 - Gold Fingers: Yes, 30° chamfer

-**I sell this board on Etsy, so you don't have to buy multiples from board fabricators:**

-[link]

-You can alternatively use the zipped folder at any board fabricator you like.
+You can use the zipped folder at any board fabricator you like.
 You may also buy the board from PCBWay using this link (disclosure: I receive 10% of the sale value to go twoards future PCB orders of my own):

 [link]